ayamir/bspwm-dotfiles/README.md

 # My ArchLinux&Bspwm Config

 Just clone it.
-And copy folder to corresponding directory.
+And copy folders to corresponding directorys.

+There are many wallpapers in my Background folder, so the time of download may be a little long.

 ![1.png](shot/1.png)

 Dependency: alacritty, dunst, polybar, rofi, compton-tryone-git, i3lock, ffmpeg, feh, nerd-fonts-complete

 If you already have your own config files, please make a backup.

+If you just want the config of polybar, you'd better use compton-tryone-git too.

 ```bash
 cp -r alacritty/ ~/.config/